Mythois/KurvKompisAppGroupProject/README.md

 5. Run "git pull" in the terminal just to be sure that you got everything from the repository
 6. Run "git branch -a" to see all branches
 7. Run "git checkout name-of-branch" to switch to another branch
-8. Once you are in the desired branch make sure that you are in the "GoCart" folder.
-For example, if you created the folder "project_2" folder in step 1, you may want to run "cd GoCart" to enter the correct folder.
+8. Once you are in the desired branch make sure that you are in the "CartMate" folder.
+For example, if you created the folder "project_2" folder in step 1, you may want to run "cd CartMate" to enter the correct folder.

 ### Installing mongodb community edition (locally)

 This is only for running the backend locally:

 1. Install mongodb community edition on your computer by following the instructions at https://www.mongodb.com/docs/manual/administration/install-community/